 All senior philosophy majors present an oral defense of their senior thesis.
 Their oral defense is assessed using the "Rubric for Assessment of Oral Communication," provided in Appendix Four to this report.
 The rubric provides for an available total point range of between 55 and 11.
 A total score of 34-55 will indicate a green light regarding assessment.
 A total score of 23-33 will indicate a yellow light regarding assessment.
 Finally, a total score of 11-22 will indicate a red light regarding assessment.
 The original assessment sheets will be stored by the Chair of the Philosophy Department.

 The data for philosophy seniors graduating during the 2007-2008 academic year is provided below.

-Total Score on Rubric: 45

-Color-Code: Green

-Total Score on Rubric: 39
+Student: #1 Total Score on Rubric: 45, 52, 41 Color-Code: Green

-Color-Code: Green

-Total Score on Rubric: 54, 53 Color-Code: Green, Green
+Student: #2 Total Score on Rubric: 42, 55, 43 Color-Code: Green